poritski/YABC/README.md

 Yakub Kolas's trilogy _Na rostanyakh_ is presented in `/kolas` chapterwise with initial "r" in file names, so that, e.g., chapter 7 of the second part would be entitled `r2_7`.
 Likewise, chapters of _Drygva_ novel have initial "d" in their names.
 Initial "k" marker is associated with short stories _Kazki zhycia_.

 Naming of newspaper articles in our text sample is rather unsystematic.
 Except for `/newspapers/holas`, we use five-digit numeric identifiers inherited from the online archives.
 Text files sampled from _Holas Radzimy_ are enumerated consistently, `1` to `150`.
+Older newspapers are presented in larger chunks, one file by month (numbers in the file names are actually month numbers).

 ## Software ##